EternityForest/barrel.css/README.md

 This is used as the internal KaithemAutomation CSS framework.
 See it[(Here on Github Pages!](https://eternityforest.github.io/barrel.css)

+Note that the preview is of this master branch, not any particular release.

 ## Meta tag

 You need this customary tag in your HTML or it doesn't scale right on mobile.